Deep Dwell

 Jolting, Isaac spun at the noise.

 It’s t-t-t-the first gr-gr-… -feezz-nrr!” it came again from the corner, as if rodents were being ground by gears.
-There was a vending machine there, tho the sound chocked itself to extinction.
-Isaac wasn’t even sure what triggered it to play, or if it always did that, day after day in this lonely mess.
+There was a vending machine there, though the sound choked itself to extinction.
+Isaac wasn’t even sure what triggered it to play, or if it always did that, day after day, in this lonely mess.

-Pulling himself up he went for a closer look.
-The glass was still intact and he had no money, so no easy way of taking what’s inside.
+Pulling himself up, he went for a closer look.
+The glass was still intact and he had no money, so no easy way of taking what was inside.
 He’d been told these things were alarmed and… well, the food inside was all festering rot anyway.

-He moved to turn away, but a glint of metallic grey caught his eye, a packet on the bottom shelf of the device.
+He moved to turn away, but a glint of metallic gray caught his eye: a packet on the bottom shelf of the device.
 Squinting, Isaac lowered himself towards it.
 Erzat’s?
 It wasn’t Tryka but it’d do!

 The coin tray was the first place Isaac looked.
 Predictably empty.
 It never could be that easy.
-Beneath the machine some food was found, in the form of crackers, dried to a state of near mummification, in an interesting color of green that he would have put aside for a modern art project were he that way inclined.
+Beneath the machine some food was found, in the form of crackers, dried to a state of near mummification, in an interesting shade of green that he would have put aside for a modern art project, were he that way inclined.

 The tables were all empty, the place surprisingly ‘clean’ of anything useful, despite the waste thrown everywhere.
 Behind the counter, in the sink, behind the lights and in the gaps behind the peeling paint.